A universal characterization of higher algebraic K-theory: Connective -theory

 We now establish a comparison between Waldhausen's algebraic $K$-theory of a Waldhausen category $\aC$ and the $\i$-categorical version of the algebraic $K$-theory of the associated simplicial category $L^H \aC$.
-The comparison is essentially a consequence of the rigidification of homotopy coherent diagrams to strict diagrams in a model category \cite{DKdiagrams}, which allows us to pass between $\i$-categorical diagrams and point-set diagrams, and the ``homotopical'' $\Spdot$ construction of \cite{BM3}, which allows us to replace the use of pushouts by homotopy pushouts for suitable Waldhausen categories.
+The comparison is essentially a consequence of the theory of rigidification of homotopy coherent diagrams to strict diagrams in a model category (originally studied by Dwyer-Kan \cite{DKdiagrams}), which allows us to pass between $\i$-categorical diagrams and point-set diagrams, and the ``homotopical'' $\Spdot$ construction of \cite{BM3}, which allows us to replace the use of pushouts by homotopy pushouts for suitable Waldhausen categories.
+The version of the comparison of homotopy coherent diagrams to strict diagrams we use is originally due to Hirschowitz-Simpson \cite{HirschowitzSimpson} in the context of Segal categories (see also Rezk's work in Segal spaces~\cite[8.12]{Rezk}).
+Since we are using quasicategories in this paper, we work with the version proved by Lurie in that setting \cite[4.2.4.4]{HTT}.

-The version of the comparison of homotopy coherent diagrams to strict diagrams is originally due to Simpson \cite{HirschowitzSimpson} in the context of Segal spaces.
-Since we use $\i$-categories in this paper, we work with the version proved by Lurie in that setting \cite[4.2.4.4]{HTT}.
 Let $S$ be a small simplicial set, $\aD$ a small simplicial category, and $u \colon \mathfrak{C}[S] \to \aD$ an equivalence.
 Let $\aA$ be a combinatorial simplicial model category, and let $\aU$ be a $\aD$-chunk of $\aA$ (see \cite[A.3.4.9]{HTT} for a discussion of $\aD$-chunks).
 Then the induced map

 is a categorical equivalence of simplicial sets.
-Here the notation $(\aU^{\aD})^{\circ}$ indicates the full subcategory of $\aA^{\aD}$ consisting of cofibrant-fibrant objects (in the projective model structure) landing in $\aU$.
+Here the notation $(\aU^{\aD})^{\cf}$ indicates the full subcategory of $\aA^{\aD}$ consisting of cofibrant-fibrant objects (in the projective model structure) landing in $\aU$.

 Specializing to our situation, assume that $S$ is the (ordinary) nerve $\N(J)$ of a diagram (small category) $J$; that is, $J$ is regarded as a discrete simplicial category.
 Then the counit map $\mathfrak{C}[\N(J)] \to J$ is an equivalence and so we have that the induced map